ConsentAI/Docs/yellowpaper/strategic_initiatives.md

 ### Fee Generation and Ecosystem Support

 Projects external to the Consent ecosystem can also utilize the Consent-developed Dashboard and associated smart contracts for capital raising.
 This inclusive strategy welcomes yield contributions, laying the groundwork for a sustainable financial ecosystem.
-Consent, in turn, applies a modest fee of 10% on the collected yield (whether in stETH or other assets detailed in the Multi-Asset Expansion framework
+Consent, in turn, applies a modest fee of 1% on the collected yield, whether in stETH or other supported yield bearing assets.